 - keeping our ankles in alignment to prevent pain

-What Do We Mean by Hips?
+What Do We Mean by Hip Strength?

 Are you thinking of the hour glass figure or your Aunt Hilda’s hip joint replacement?
 Most of us recognize that our pelvis creates the width of our hips, but minus the rare instance a runner has a pelvic fracture, our actual “hip” focus tends to be on the surrounding muscles, tendons and fascia.